-Board Chair Raj Chandaria has has served as a member of Branksome Hall's Board of Governors over decade, most recently as Chair and previously serving on the Strategic Planning, Audit and Property Committees.
+Board Chair Raj Chandaria has served as a member of Branksome Hall Canada's Board of Governors for over a decade, most recently as Chair and previously serving on the Strategic Planning, Audit and Property Committees before joining as Chair of Branksome Hall Asia.
 Since 2009, Raj has been the Vice-Chairman and Managing Director of Aegis Logistics Ltd., an oil, gas and chemical logistics company operating in India.
 Raj has extensive international business experience in start-ups, turnarounds and private equity companies in South East Asia, Africa, U.K., US and Canada.
 He holds a Master of Business Administration from Questrom School of Business, Boston University, and a Bachelor of Science in Economics from the London School of Economics.
 Raj is the father of a recent Branksome Hall graduate.

 Past parent and former Chair of the Branksome Hall Board of Governors in Canada, Wendy Cecil is currently the President of Brookmoor Enterprises, as well as the Chancellor of Victoria University in the University of Toronto, Chair of the Governors’ Council of St. Michael’s Hospital, and an Associate Senior Fellow of Massey College.
 In 2005, to honour her retirement as Chair of the Branksome Hall Canada Board, the Wendy M. Cecil Endowed Fund for Athletics was established to provide ongoing funding to enhance athletic programs and facilities at Branksome Hall Canada.
 Ms Cecil also holds a Bachelor of Arts and an Honorary Doctor of Laws (LDD) from the University of Toronto.
 She resides in Toronto, Canada.

-Branksome alumna Sonia CHAN Lee ’87 has practised finance and corporate law in New York City, San Francisco and Tokyo.
-She is the Chair of the Board of Generations Christian Education, which operates two kindergartens and two primary schools in Hong Kong.
-She also sits on the board of The Child Development Centre at Hong Kong’s Matilda Hospital, which provides intervention services to children with individual educational needs.
-While still practising law part-time, Ms Lee is also is the Co-Chair of the Branksome Hall Alumnae Hong Kong Chapter.
+Branksome alumna Sonia CHAN Lee ’87 has practised finance and corporate law in New York City, San Francisco and Tokyo, and currently works in-house at the largest domestic bank in Hong Kong, where her main role is to manage legal risks for the bank.
+She is licensed as an attorney in New York and California, and as a solicitor in Hong Kong.
+She is a Board Member of Generations Christian Education, which operates two international kindergartens and two international primary schools in Hong Kong.
+She also sits on the board of The Child Development Centre in Hong Kong, which provides intervention services to children with individual educational needs.
+Ms Lee is also the Co-Chair of the Branksome Hall Alumnae Hong Kong Chapter.
 Ms Lee earned a Bachelor of Arts at the University of Pennsylvania and a Juris Doctor (JD) from Georgetown University Law Center.
 Ms Lee resides in Hong Kong.

 Jongkwan (Josh) Peck